wey-gu/nebula-shareholding-example/README.md

-This is an demo of doing Shareholding Breakthrough with Distributed open-source Graph Database: Nebula Graph.
+This is a demo of Shareholding Breakthrough with Distributed open-source Graph Database: Nebula Graph.

 ## Data